chenghje/Interactive-Graphs-with-R/InteractivePublish.md

 * **Demo 3:** <u>[Distribution Bins](https://jcheng99.shinyapps.io/InteractiveShinyApp/)</u> - choose how many bins and the distribution type you want to display the histogram chart.
 This is a standard `Shiny` app but embed within `RMarkdwon` document, posted on *shinyapps.io*.

-* **Note:** Shiny demo apps may be in the idle status when not often used.
+* **Note:** Shiny demo apps may be in the idle status when not often used with a personal account.
 Please be patient if it takes a moment to resume the operation in the server side.

 ***
 ### Application
-We could leverage this integrated platform to develop mathematically advanced tools that excel cannot handle for internal use.
-The professional plan can authenticate users with password protected access for privacy and security.
+YOu could leverage this integrated platform to develop mathematically advanced tools or functional dashboards that excel cannot handle for both internal use or prototyping an online analytical application.
+The professional plan can authenticate users with password protected access for privacy and security without idle operation status.
 For more information please visit the **Shiny** (by RStudio) website at the following link: <https://shiny.rstudio.com>.

 ***
 ### Dynamic Plot
-By way of contrast, the fancy visualization without recalculation is refered as to dynamic plot.
-The most popular way to generate a dynamic plot is with `plotly` while some more specialized tools also available.
-Below are two examples.
-There plots are based on `htmlwidges` technique so once generated are portable html documents and independent of the platform.
-You can view them anywhere online or locally with an internet browser.
+By way of contrast, a fancy visualization without recalculation is another type of interactive graph that I usually call dynamic plot (actually the name is arbitrary and sometimes used interchangeably).
+A very popular way to generate a dynamic plot is with `plotly` while some more specialized tools also available.
+Below are three simple examples.
+These plots are based on `htmlwidgets` technique so once generated are portable html documents and independent of the platforms.
+You can post them online or viem them locally with an internet browser.

 * **Demo 4:** <u>[Box plots](https://rpubs.com/chenghje/594826)</u> - typical `plotly` graph to compare 5 groups with dynamicaly displayed data lables and adjustable size, posted on *rpubs.com*.